 I never give a ‘valuation’ figure.
 Instead, I spend around two hours on research and go through the evidence with the seller.
 Together we establish where we think the market value is.
 Then we discuss a pricing strategy.
 We establish market value based on three indicators:

-We work out the square footage of the property and look at what price per sq ft we are achieving for similar sized properties in that area.
+● Square Footage - We work out the square footage of the property and look at what price per sq ft we are achieving for similar sized properties in that area.

-· How much prices have risen since the owner purchased the property.
+● Sold Comparables - We look at similar properties that have sold recently and decide if the owners property is worth more or less.
+Then we put a figure of how much more or how much less it is worth - How much prices have risen since the owner purchased the property.
 Finally we look at what the owner paid for the property and work out from land registry how much prices have increased during that period in their postcode.
 So if the seller paid £1 million 6 years ago and prices have increased by 50%, the evidence would suggest a current market value in the region of £1.5 million.

 This is not an exact science but the above indicators will often point to a market value that is researched and justified, rather than just an opinion.
 Sellers appreciate all the research and evidence I have provided so they can clearly see where their property sits in the market.
 I also prepare them and warn them about other agents who just come up with a high valuation figure just to make them smile and win the listing.
 So when another agent does try this trick they are prepared and can see through it.
 I also suggest that if this happens and an agents says their house is worth £1.75 million they should ask the agent following question.
 “Can you show me a property similar to mine, that you have sold recently for £1.75 million?”